carpentries-incubator/lesson-gpu-programming/_episodes/01-introduction.md

 ~~~
 {: .output}

-We now perform the same sorting operation, but this time we will be using Cupy to execute the `sort()` on the GPU.
+We now perform the same sorting operation, but this time we will be using CuPy to execute the `sort()` on the GPU.

 ~~~
 import cupy as cp